-You can use the More Rich tool to display additional functions such as images, tables, special characters.
+The More Paragraph tool displays functions such as bullet points, numbered lists, indents and the More Rich tool displays additional functions such as images, tables, special characters.

-The Full screen tool displays the Task details as a full screen or to return to the drawer.
+The Full screen tool is used to display the Task details as a full screen or to return to the drawer.

-Use the More Misc tool to display functions such as Undo, Print, Code view.
+The More Misc tool displays functions such as Undo, Print, Code view.